This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are

 For any content issues please Contact Us.

-If you have a child diagnosed with cerebral palsy and live in West Virginia, you have the legal right to file a lawsuit for both medical malpractice and if needed, discrimination.
-Gain a better understanding of the lawsuit filing process and the state laws that govern it before starting.
+If you have a child diagnosed with cerebral palsy, you have the legal right to file a lawsuit for both medical malpractice and, if needed, discrimination.
+Gain a better understanding of the West Virginia cerebral palsy lawsuit filing process and the state laws that govern it before starting.
 You also need the right West Virginia lawyer experienced with cerebral palsy clients to guide you through it.

 What Kind of Lawsuit Can I File in West Virginia for My Child with Cerebral Palsy?

 A child with cerebral palsy may have suffered at the hands of a medical professional.
 They could also go through discrimination in the future.
 These situations are typically why parents file a cerebral palsy lawsuit.

 Medical Malpractice Lawsuits

 You may suspect your child wouldn’t be disabled if it weren’t for negligent medical mistakes.
-When any medical professional fails to provide an adequate standard of care, resulting in harm to the patient, it is considered medical malpractice.
+When any medical professional fails to provide an adequate standard of care, resulting in harm to the patient, it is considered malpractice.

 A medical malpractice lawsuit can be filed according to steps outlined by West Virginia law.
 While the process doesn’t always favor victims, it is possible to get justice for the harm caused to your child and to recover damages that will help pay for treatments and care.